oda-hub/renku-graph-vis/README.md

 </div>

 * **Enable/Disable Graphical Configurations for the Graph**:  This feature allows users to enable or disable a set of graphical configurations for the graph's nodes and edges.
-Each configuration is loaded from a dedicated JSON file, and can be enabled and disabled via a dedicated checkbox.
+Each configuration is loaded from a dedicated JSON file, that can be enabled and disabled via a dedicated checkbox.
 In the animation below, it can be seen that two JSON files have been loaded, more specifically, those are `renku_graph_graphical_config.json` and `oda_graph_graphical_config.json`.
-In particular, the first one is disabled and then re-enabled, removing and then re-applying the properties defined in the json file.
+In particular, the first one is disabled and then re-enabled, thus removing and then re-applying the properties defined in the json file.

 <div align="center">
 <img width="65%" src="readme_imgs/enable_disable_graphical_configuration_animation_1.gif">